 During times of recession (or “bust” cycles), the theory prompts governments to lower interest rates in a bid to encourage borrowing.
 Thus, investments in the private sector will help bolster output and drive the economy out of recession.
 Unlike in boom cycles, banks should aggressively combat the magnitude of the bust cycle in order to ensure that the economy recovers within a reasonable time frame.

 Income taxes are the government’s main source of income to finance public sector initiatives such as infrastructure, healthcare, social programs, etc.

-During times of economic recession (or “bust” cycles), Keynesian Economic Theory argues that governments should increase spending in social programs in order to stimulate the job market with an influx of skilled labor.
-The thought is that a rise in the supply of skilled labor would cause wages to drop, thus enabling businesses to gain more productive employees without significant costs.
+During times of economic recession (or “bust” cycles), Keynesian Economic Theory argues that governments should increase spending on social programs in order to stimulate the job market with an influx of skilled labor.
+The thought is that a rise in the supply of skilled labor would cause wages to drop, thus enabling businesses to gain more productive employees without significant cost increases.
 Thus, the economy would be able to slowly get out of a recession through a strong labor force.

 The table below provides a quick summary of Keynesian Economic Theory:

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following CFI resources: